snehab2003/Flipkart-Sales-Analysis/README.md

   - Customer ID, Order ID, Delivery Status
   - Total Revenue,Total Unit Cost,Profit
 - Cleaned and filtered using Excel before analysis

+## Business Insights

+**IMPROPER MANAGEMENT OF ELECTRONICS ORDERS**
+•	Electronics produce the least Revenue
+•	Most of the products are returned due to quality or defective issue
+•	The defective and quality problem is due to the carelessness of packaging and delivery methods
+•	More quality assurance should done in electronics packing section **DIGITAL CAMERA PRODUCTION**
+•	Found that digital camera is in one of the top selling subcategory.
+•	It is in the section electronics.
+•	People are interested to buy digital cameras on online.
+•	Introduce new brands to customer and their reviews to build more trust and purchasing.
+**MOBILE PHONES PRODUCTION**
+•	Mobile phones under top selling subcategory
+•	Can more discounts and offers can generate more sales
+•	More sales more revenue